Main Walk: 14 km (8.7 miles). Three hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 To complete the walk, take the left-hand path going up to the parish church of St Bartholomew13.
 If you want to visit the church its entrance is a set of modern doors on the north side, but to head for the station go past the south side of the church and follow the tarmac path heading E through the churchyard, with a high brick wall on your left.

 At the far end go through a wooden gate and continue on an enclosed path which leads into the station car park.
-The platform on the near side is for trains to London.
+Platform 1 on the near side is for trains to London.

 - The North Downs Way runs for 246 km along the length of the North Downs (with two sections at its eastern end), from Farnham in Surrey to Dover in Kent.